Master commandant: History

+Notable officers

 American naval officer Stephen Decatur notably never held the rank of master commandant.
 After leading a raid to destroy the captured U.S. frigate in Tripoli Harbor in 1804, Decatur returned to the U.S. as a national hero and was given a direct promotion from lieutenant to captain.
 Also in 1804, Master Commandant Richard Somers led a dozen volunteer sailors on USS Intrepid—loaded with explosives—toward the pirate fleet in the harbor of Tripoli during the First Barbary War.